singaltanmay/cineast-wiki/Getting-Started.md

 The following instructions assume that you are executing the commands from inside the Cineast API CLI started with the cineast config file as the only argument e.g. `java -jar path/to/cineast_api.jar cineast.json`.
 If you are using the Standalone version of Cineast, you can perform the same commands by appending them to `java -jar path/to/cineast_standalone.jar cineast.json`.

+## Best Practices
+The following sections are only a guide for simple extraction of small-scale collections.
+For larger collections, be aware that we recommend using external parallelism for the time being (see [#115](https://github.com/vitrivr/cineast/issues/115)).
+For distributed extraction, we recommend extracting everything first to JSON / PROTO and then importing at the end.
+This is easier to back up and more reliant.

 ## Extracting directly to Cottontail DB

 In the most simple use case, features are extracted directly into a running Cottontail DB instance.
 The instructions to set up and run Cottontail DB can be found [on its GitHub page](https://github.com/vitrivr/cottontaildb).